Academics / UndergraduateCombined BS/MS

 When to Apply

-The BS/MS, BA/MS application is submitted the quarter prior to your being within four courses of completing your undergraduate degree.
+The BS/MS, BA/MS application is submitted the quarter prior to your being within five courses of completing your undergraduate degree.
 It is important to note that the earlier you start planning the easier it is to tailor your course selection to allow you to complete both degrees in a timely fashion.

 Requirements to Complete the MS